leangjia/blender_docs/manual/editors/preferences/interface.rst

    See the different color picker types at the :doc:`Color picker </interface/controls/templates/color_picker>` page.

 Header Position
-   The default header position.
+   The default header position when opening a new editor.

+   Keep Existing
-   Using default uses top for most editor types and the positions saved in the file.
+      Uses top for most editor types and the positions saved in the start up file.
-   Otherwise you can choose to force top/bottom header alignment.
+   Top/Bottom
+      Always positions the header at the top or the bottom of the editor.

 Factor Display Type
    How factor value types are displayed in the user interface.